Torii, O-Torii

 Ginkaku-ji in Kyoto.
 (Baker)

-, which is where the most famous O-torii is.
+Or, you could put it in the ocean, which is where the most famous O-torii is.
 This O-torii is for the Itsukushima-jinga on Miyajima island.
 It is 16 meters tall, and was erected in 1875 (16 previous ones).
 We timed our arrival so that we could be sure to see the O-torii with plenty of ocean around it.
 In this first picture you can see the buildings of the shrine off in the distance.
 You can see the tide marker in the second picture.

 0 Comments: